smaccoun/aeson-generic-ts/README.md

 2. Prebaked configurations for the most common ways people like to represent TS types

-3. The use of well known libraries as configuration options.
-Two examples I will provide default implementations for are [fp-ts](https://github.com/gcanti/fp-ts) and [unionize](https://github.com/pelotom/unionize**
+3. The use of well known libraries as configuration options ([built-in flavors](#built-in-flavors)).
+Two examples I will provide default implementations for are [fp-ts](https://github.com/gcanti/fp-ts) and [unionize](https://github.com/pelotom/unionize)

 4. A simple interface for providing your own custom translation